-Alternative Marine Power (AMP) while in port allows the vessel to turn off the genset and take power from shore, which reduces emissions and fuel consumption in port.
+When a vessel uses Alternative Marine Power (AMP) while in port, it can turn off the genset and take power from shore.
+This reduces the vessel’s emissions and fuel consumption.

 The technology group Wärtsilä has successfully tested its automatic wireless induction charging system on a hybrid powered coastal ferry.
 This is the first commercial ferry in the world operating with high power wireless charging capability for its batteries, and the successful project represents a notable breakthrough in the evolution of plug-in electrically operated vessels.
 The tests were carried out on the 85 metre long ‘MF Folgefonn’ in Norwegian waters during the end of August / early September of this year.
 The ferry is owned by Norled, one of Norway’s largest ferry operators.